EUROPEAN STARLING (Sturnus vulgaris) – (See images below)

 DISTRIBUTION: The European (or common) starling is native to Eurasia, and has been introduced to a large number of countries.
 It is expanding its range as well.
 It is a year-round resident in North America, but migrates short distances in Europe.

 ON PEI: The European starling is breeding on Prince Edward Island and is a year-round resident.
 There is a large group that roosts under the Hillsborough bridge in Charlottetown.
-They can be seen doing murmurations in the sky at dusk.
+They can be seen doing murmurations (see note below) in the sky at dusk.

 CONSERVATION: Starlings are estimated to number more than 310 million globally.
 They are not considered at risk.
-However in North America they are having a negative impact on bluebirds and woodpeckers, as they compete with them for nesting cavities.
+In North America they are having a negative impact on bluebirds and woodpeckers, as they compete with them for nesting cavities.

 NOTES: This bird is very social and some flocks can contain thousands, even millions of them.
 They are known to put on a spectacular show called ‘murmuration’, a unique display of evolving aerial shapes in the sky as they change direction en masse while flying.
 Many photos and videos are available online illustrating this phenomenon, more frequent in the fall and before sunset, before roosting for the night.